jackdeterman/Power_Outage_Economic_Analysis/README.md

 - I will use RMSE as my metric of choice.

      - RMSE is sensitive to large outliers, which is desirable when predicting potentially negative economic shifts.
-I want to weight outliers heavily, as ignoring largr outliers in our predictive model could lead to lowballing the economic impact of power outages in specific circumstances.
+I want to weight outliers heavily, as ignoring larger outliers in our predictive model could lead to lowballing the economic impact of power outages in specific circumstances.
     - Additionally, RMSE is expressed in the same units as the target variable, making it relatively easy to interpret.

 These specifications frame our problem, and will inform our model's decisions.